csuka/ansible_role_percona_xtradb_cluster/README.md

 ## Main functionalities

-This role is tested for Ansible v2.9 and higher.
+This role is tested w Ansible v2.9 and higher.

  * Percona XtraDB Cluster 8
  * Secured connection by encrypting mysql traffic